watermelonwolverine/fvttmv/README.md

 About
 =====

-Mimics the functionality of `mv` command while also updating the references to moved files in Foundry VTT.
+Mimics the functionality of the `mv` command while also updating the references to moved files in Foundry VTT.

 IMPORTANT: Shut down Foundry VTT before moving any files.